 The weather in the Blue Ridge Mountains is very unpredictable.
 We encourage you to obtain a current weather report prior to your visit so you can dress appropriately.

 Tweetsie Railroad is located on Highway 321 between Blowing Rock, and Boone, NC.
 Please see our Driving Directions page for directions to the park.

-Tweetsie Railroad has FREE parking except on July 4.
+Yes.
+Tweetsie Railroad has FREE parking all season long.

+Yes.
 Sections of the park are level; however, due to mountain terrain, there are some hills.
 There is a bus that runs regularly from the Tweetsie Palace up to Miner’s Mountain.
 Both the Wild West Train (second car) and Mouse Mine Train are accessible for standard-sized wheelchairs.
-All show and food venues are accessible to Guests with special needs.
+All show and food venues are wheelchair-accessible.

 Wheelchairs are available for rent at the Photo Depot on Main Street ($10 per day).
 Guests are encouraged to bring their own wheelchair.
 The park has a limited supply and they are rented on a first-come, first-served basis and cannot be reserved in advance.
 Please note: the park does not have electric wheelchairs or electric convenience vehicles (ECV) for rent.

 (Rentals will not be carried over to the next day on an "After 3:00 Next Day Free" ticket.)
 Tweetsie Railroad does not rent motorized wheelchairs.

 ATMs are located in the General Store, Arcade, and Miner’s Diner.

 American Express, MasterCard, Visa, and Discover are gladly accepted at the Ticket Office, retail shops, and food outlets.

 Personal checks are gladly accepted at the Ticket Office, retail shops, and food outlets with a valid ID.